kaifmohamad923/Letsdefend-Writeups/SOC165/README.md

 The raw logs provided additional details about the HTTP request.

-The request received an HTTP `200` response, which means the server processed the request successfully.
+The request received an HTTP `200` response, meaning the server processed the request successfully.

 ![Raw Logs](Images/image9.png)